microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="3-0">3.0 SQL Server Intelligent Query Processing</a></h2>

 In this module you will learn about the Intelligent Query processing capabilities in SQL Server 2019.
 You will use various Activities to understand these concepts using the SQL Server container you deployed in OpenShift.
-This demonstrates the compatibility of the database engine in SQL Server 2019 running on Windows, Linux, and uin containers.
+This demonstrates the compatibility of the database engine in SQL Server 2019 running on Windows, Linux, and Containers.

 Intelligent Query processing is a suite of features built into the query processor for SQL Server 2019 allowing developers and data professionals to accelerate database performance automatically without any application changes.
 T-SQL queries simply need to be run with a database compatibility level of 150 to take advantage of these enhancements.